alexjlockwood/AndroidDesignPatterns/_posts/2016-08-08-theming-buttons-with-themeoverlays-background-tints.md

 way to color a button's background using a feature in AppCompat known as background tints.
 You probably know that AppCompat injects its own widgets in place of many framework widgets, giving AppCompat greater control over tinting widgets according to the material design spec even on pre-Lollipop devices.
-What you may not know is that any AppCompat widget that implements the [`TintableBackgroundView`][TintableBackgroundView] interface (i.e. `AppCompatButton`, `AppCompatImageView`, etc.) can have its background tint color changed either via XML:
+At runtime, `Button`s become `AppCompatButton`s, `ImageView`s become `AppCompatImageView`s, etc. What you may not know is that any AppCompat widget that implements the [`TintableBackgroundView`][TintableBackgroundView] interface can have its background tint color changed either via XML:

 ```xml
 <android.support.v7.widget.AppCompatButton